canonical/hotkdump/README.md

                         Path to save the downloaded .ddeb files.
 Will be created if the specified path is absent. (default: None)
   --print-vmcoreinfo-fields [PRINT_VMCOREINFO_FIELDS ...]
                         Read and print the specified VMCOREINFO fields from the given kernel crash dump, then exit.
+  --debug-file DEBUG_FILE
-  --no-debuginfod       Do not use debuginfod for downloads (default: False) --no-pullpkg          Do not use pullpkg for downloads (default: False)
+                        Specify the debug file to use.
+Only ddebs and vmlinux files are supported. (default: None) --no-debuginfod       Do not use debuginfod for downloads (default: False) --no-pullpkg          Do not use pullpkg for downloads (default: False)
 ```